asgf12/mydotfiles/README.md

   + organize

 ## More planing
-bashrc modifications, added a snippet 'pure prompt', but it's using tput and grep with gnu flags (doesn't work in alpine linux for example), TODO: migrate to mostly pure bash, more branch learning
+~~bashrc modifications, added a snippet 'pure prompt', but it's using tput and grep with gnu flags (doesn't work in alpine linux for example), TODO: migrate to mostly pure bash, more branch learning~~
+Bahsrc cleaned for use with distros without tput (thx gemini).
+Still have "errors" on termux(android) but it seems not fixable, waiting for linux on new android or update.